cecileceng/ProjectTwo/README.md

 8. git checkout branchName 	(switch from current branch to branchName)
 9. git branch 		(view branches)
 10. git merge branchName 	(merge branchName INTO current branch)

+##PRESENTATION

+#####Our presentation time is 10 minutes.
+This is a formal presentation.
+We will need to explain the following in detail:
+1. Overall concept
+2. Motivation for development
+3. Design process
+4. Technologies used
+5. Demonstrate the applications functionality
+6. Explain direction for future development

+#####We will be graded on:
+1. Concept
+2. Design
+3. Functionality
+4. Collaboration
+5. Presentation
+6. Technical sophistication??? (wasn't listed in the slideshow, but we were graded on it during the first project)

 ##NOTES